 Studies show that 43% of couples disagree on their sleep temperature, a problem with an easier solution than you might think.

 Let’s say you prefer to sleep at warmer temperatures while your partner prefers to sleep cooler at night.
 Sure, you could spend money cranking up the air conditioning while you layer on blankets and sweatshirts until you’re comfortable.
+Most sleep experts agree that room temperature can play a role.
+The ideal room temperature for sleep is between 60 and 68 degrees.

 Or, if sleeping separately is something you want to try, you could spend more money on two beds and find the space for each person to sleep, but again, we’ve already covered the benefits of sharing your sleeping space.
 What some may not know is that there are products on the market that can help create an amicable sleeping environment, while also saving you money in the long run.